ballerina-platform/ballerina-distribution/examples/graphql-file-upload/graphql_file_upload.md

 # GraphQL service - File upload

-GraphQL package provides a way to upload files through the GraphQL endpoints with GraphQL mutations.
-To define an endpoint with the file upload capability, the `graphql:Upload` type can be used as the input parameter of resolver functions.

-The in-built `graphql:Upload` type can represent the details of the file that needs to be uploaded and that can be used only with the mutation operations, i.e. remote methods.
-The value of `graphql:Upload` type is extracted from the HTTP multipart request, which will be received by the GraphQL endpoints.

-This example shows how to implement a GraphQL endpoint that can be used to upload files.
+The Ballerina GraphQL module allows uploading files to a GraphQL schema.
+To enable file uploading in a GraphQL service, add the `graphql:Upload` record as an input parameter of a `remote` method inside a `graphql:Service`.
+The `graphql:Upload` record includes the details of the file that is being uploaded.
+The GraphQL file upload follows the **Graphql Multipart Request Spec** (see the link in the related links section) to upload the files.
+Use this to create a GraphQL API where users can upload files.

 ::: code graphql_file_upload.bal :::